 - Replied: A reply has been sent to the Issue.

 - Hold: The Issue is on Hold due to some reason.

-- Closed: The Customer got a resolution and the Issue was closed.
+- Closed: The Customer got a satisfactory resolution that he has indicated with an acknowledgment and the Issue was closed.

 If the sender replies to the thread, the status becomes "Open" again.
 User can "Close" the Issue manually by clicking on the Close button on the top right.